slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/multi_node_applications.md

   2. Automate the connection between client and server, using the parameters to define what text should be expected from the server.
+  3. Deploy the client and server in different clouds and verify that the deployment works.
+  4. Modify the deployment to have two clients.
+Run the deployment, placing the two clients in different clouds.